Pre-Arrival Guide for New International Students

 - Documents from your sponsor if you are a government/corporate sponsored student

-- Medical history (optional) and immunization records (required)
+- Medical history (optional) and immunization records (required, see below)

-For the protection of your health information, please DO NOT email immunization documents.
+For the protection of your health information, we CANNOT accept the immunization records via email.

 Purchasing health insurance